PRECIOUS-Gold steady, seen vulnerable after strong U.S. jobs data

 Strong demand from the auto industry and worries about supply after a five-month strike in major producer South Africa were pushing up prices, traders said.

-Silver was up 0.1 percent to $21.12 an ounce, platinum was last at 1489.00 an ounce.
-(Additional reporting by A. Ananthalakshmi in Singapore and Scott Haggett in Calgary; editing by Jason Neely, Keiron Henderson and Diane Craft)
+Silver was up 0.1 percent to $21.12 an ounce, platinum was up 0.2 percent to $1,497.50 an ounce.
+(Additional reporting by A. Ananthalakshmi in Singapore; editing by Jason Neely and Keiron Henderson)

 * Exec says by March 2018, co will produce 2.5 MMSCMD of gas from CBM blocks Further company coverage: